PerryBoer/Bootstrapping-Thesis/README.md

 A compact setup to:

-DGP.py: Generate synthetic data (Config holds hyperparameters)
+DGP.py: Class to generate data (Config class holds hyperparameters)

-Simulation.py: Run one trial and return metrics
+Simulation.py: Run one simulation and return metrics

-Bootstrap/: Contains each specific Bootstrap Class.
+Bootstrap/: Contains each specific Bootstrap Class

 MonteCarloRunner.py: Run simulations and aggregate results